omega8cc/boa/docs/DISK_RESIZE.md

 This covers the common “plan upgraded, disk grew, but system still sees old sizes / fstab out of sync” situations on Debian/Devuan-like systems (GPT, ext4 root, EFI partition).

+**Before you start: take a snapshot.** The steps below touch the partition table.
+If your provider offers one-click VM/disk snapshots, take one now — it is your undo button if a step goes wrong.

+**LVM is not covered here.** If `lsblk` shows your root on `/dev/mapper/…` or an `lvm`-type device, this box uses LVM, which resizes with a different set of commands.
+Do not follow this page — growing an LVM root the wrong way can lose data.

 ---

 ### Dependencies